melboo/Parsons-Bootcamp-Web/Day_2/README.md

    - we don’t really use these to style our pages anymore, but sometimes they’re helpful.
   - `<ul> , <ol>, <li>`
     - un-ordered list, ordered list, list element.
-    - q: why use an ordered list? why an un-ordered list?
-    - a: recipe instructions, creating a navigation bar.
+    - examples: recipe instructions, creating a navigation bar.
     - lists can be nested.
   - `<img>`
     - for placing a block level image. self closing.